210222-reston-java-msa/demos/week6/README.md

 COPY dist/hero-frontend /usr/share/nginx/html
 ```

-5. Build an image from the docker
+5. Build an image from the Dockerfile with the following command: <br>
+    > `docker build -t hero-frontend:latest`

+6. Create a command by running the imamge on port 80 with the following command. <br>
+    > `docker run -p 80:80 -d --name my-hero-container  hero-frontend:latest`

 # Docker Images
 Blueprint for a container